berikv/berikv.github.io/_posts/2021-10-01-better-meetings.md

 - "Can't we speed up our authentication service?"
 - "What would it cost to improve the 95th percentile response time from 300ms to 100ms on the authentication service?"

- The latter question clearly needed preparation: You needed to figure out what kind of reasonable improvement still yields a much better user experience.
-It also is a question that clearly has an answer.
+ The latter question needed preparation: You needed to figure out what kind of reasonable improvement still yields a much better user experience.
+It also is a question that unambiguously asks for an answer.
  The former question, on the other hand, will likely be met with a shoulder shrug, or worse, with a defensive attitude.

-### Equal speaking time for each participant
+### Equal speaking time

 By sticking to the above principles money and mental energy wasting has been greatly reduced.
 Now it is time to build up the moral energy into the positive.
 How can a meeting give mental energy to its participants?